Poggecci/INSO-GH-API-QUERY/README.md

 - `countOpenIssues` : boolean flag to determine if open issues should be included in the score calculation.
 Useful when trying to estimate how the developer points will look like by the end of a milestone.
 Defaults to `false`.
 - `sprints` : number of sprints in the milestone (defaults to 2 if not specified)
 - `minTasksPerSprint` : minimum number of tasks expected to be completed per sprint (defaults to 1 if not specified)
+- `teamLeadTaskAdditionalPercent` : bonus percent of issue score awarded for being a team lead task (defaults to 10 if not specified)

 **Example `gh_metrics_config.json` file:**